dragonexpert/pokemonmastersbot/README.md

 - setfc [Friend Code]: Store your friend code for the game.
 Please use hypen for readability.
 - getfc @[username]: Get the friend code of the mentioned user.
 If no user is mentioned, returns the author's friend code.
 - nextreset: States how long until the next reset.
+- getgear [gear type]: States which stages have the selected gear type in them.

  Slash commands are not currently implemented.
 I would like to make them at some point.